Chapter 14: Standards & Guidelines

 15. Prepare the second draft.
 If second draft represents a substantial departure from the first, steps 11-15 should be repeated, and a third draft prepared.

-18. In most cases the SAC will then review the document at an ALA conference or midwinter meeting for final approval.
-The chair of the originating committee or task force or a designated representative should attend the SAC meeting to authorize any changes recommended by SAC in the final review.
+18. In most cases the SC will then review the document at an ALA conference or midwinter meeting for final approval.
+The chair of the originating committee or task force or a designated representative should attend the SC meeting to authorize any changes recommended by SC in the final review.

-19. The SAC chair will submit the final draft of the document to the ACRL Board with its recommendation.
-SAC may now also submit items for the ACRL Board to vote on between ALA conferences and midwinter meetings.
+19. The SC chair will submit the final draft of the document to the ACRL Board with its recommendation.
+SC may now also submit items for the ACRL Board to vote on between ALA conferences and midwinter meetings.

 20. A final copy of the approved standard or guideline is forwarded to the ACRL staff liaison for distribution.